Factbox - German coalition watch: Merkel talks with SPD and Greens

 Chancellor Angela Merkel led her conservatives to their best result in over two decades in a German election on September 22 but needs to find a coalition partner to secure a third term.

-She held preliminary talks with the Social Democrats (SPD) last Friday and they agreed to more talks on October 14.
-She meets the Greens on Thursday to assess whether there is enough common ground to enter formal coalition negotiations with either party.
+She held first preliminary talks with the Social Democrats (SPD) on Friday and the two sides agreed to a second round of talks on October 14.
+First she and conservative leaders will meet the Greens on Thursday to assess whether there is enough common ground to enter formal coalition negotiations with either party.

-Merkel and SPD chief Sigmar Gabriel signalled readiness at the weekend to make the compromises necessary to form a "grand coalition" after months of campaigning against one another.

-In her weekly podcast, Merkel said a priority was more investment in education, a key campaign promise of the SPD.
-Gabriel said his party's pledge of tax hikes was not an end in itself as long as there was money to finance investments.

 Below are key coalition-related quotes from senior officials, as well as areas of potential compromise on policy and personnel.